Sql Inner Join Vs Outer Join

 OUTER JOIN

 An OUTER JOIN returns all rows from one table (the "left" or "right" table, depending on the type of OUTER JOIN) and the matching rows from the other table.
-If there is no match, the result will contain NULL values for the columns of the table that doesn't have a matching row.
+Now, if there is no match, the result will contain NULL values for the columns of the table that doesn't have a matching row.
 There are three types of OUTER JOIN: LEFT OUTER JOIN, RIGHT OUTER JOIN, and FULL OUTER JOIN.

 LEFT OUTER JOIN (or LEFT JOIN): Returns all rows from the left table and the matched rows from the right table.
 If there is no match in the right table, it returns NULL for the right table's columns.